 3.4.5.
-Annual Evaluation for Ph.D.
+Evaluation for Ph.D.
 Students

 The Supervisory Committee Chair, in consultation with the other committee members, must give each PhD student a written evaluation of his/her progress towards his/her degree at least once a year.
-The student should be given an opportunity to discuss the evaluation with his/her Supervisory Committee Chair.
-Both the supervisor and the student must sign the formal evaluation.
+All PhD students appointed in the BME department via fellowship or assistantship will be evaluated every semester via a Letter of Appointment.
+This evaluation will, at minimum, serve to designate if the student is making adequate progress towards their degree.
+The student is given an opportunity to discuss this evaluation with his/her Supervisory Committee Chair and both the supervisor and the student must sign the formal evaluation.
 These evaluations will be placed on file with HR and/or the GAO, depending on the appointment.
+Students not making sufficient progress may be denied registration or dismissed from the program, as outlined in Section 1.12.